gluster/infra-docs/index.rst

 Infrastructure Responsibility Matrix
 ------------------------------------
-The section aims to define ownership and point of contact for issues.
+The section aims to define ownership and point of contact for issues in the infrastructure team.
+Currently, there is 2 separates roles in order to let people focus on specific area.

-Gluster Sysadmin
+Sysadmin
-''''''''''''''''
+''''''''
 Michael Scherer

-Gluster CI Engineer
+CI Engineer
-'''''''''''''''''''
+'''''''''''
 Nigel Babu

 .. list-table:: Infrastructure Responsibility